yeshenpy/EvoRainbow/README.md

 ./run.sh
 ```

 In MUJOCO tasks, `-Value_Function` is a hyperparameter used to select between Critic and PeVFA. `-theta` is the probability of using a surrogate. `-EA_tau` is the hyperparameter for Genetic Soft Update. `-damp` is the hyperparameter for CEM.
 In MetaWorld tasks, we remove `-Value_Function` for simplicity.
 These specific hyperparameter settings need to be adjusted according to the original paper.
 Other hyperparameters can be kept at their default settings.
+(The theta is 0.8 instead of 0.2 in Humanoid tasks for EvoRainbow)